sailormoon/flags/README.md

 - `no`
 - `0`

-Additionally, if you are parsing `[key]`, if `no[key]` is passed in, `[key]` will be considered false.
-If none of these conditions are met, the boolean is considered truthy.
+If none of these conditions are met, the bool is considered `true`.

 # contributing
 Contributions of any variety are greatly appreciated.
-This software is public domain, view the LICENSE for more details.
+All code is passed through `clang-format` using the Google style.